Timetable for Research Projects

 This form is used to notify the IRB immediately if adverse events occur and what actions the investigator has taken to respond.

 A Revision form must be submitted whenever there are changes in the procedures of collecting data from human subjects.
 The change must be re-reviewed and approved, as well as any changes to the informed Consent/Assent forms.

 Use this form for any personnel/student investigator additions or deletions.

 Data collection involving human subjects that extends beyond one year must be re-reviewed, and re-approval granted, for research to continue.
 Begin the process by submitting a Continuing Review form.
 If the study requires continuing review, a continuing review form should be submitted at least one month prior to the date of expiration of IRB approval.
 If the form is not submitted and approval has expired all research must cease.
 To continue research once a protocol has expired, a new proposal will need to be submitted for review.

 Based on recent research-guideline changes, continuing review of research is not required for research eligible for expedited review or research that has progressed to the point that it involves only one or both of the following, which are part of the IRB-approved study:

-IRB approval is valid for a period of no more than 12 months.
+IRB approval is valid for a period set by the IRB.
+This is often no more than 12 months, but will be explained in your approval letter.
+“Continuing review” of protocols can be approved in effective perpetuity unless the protocol has any modifications.
 Upon closure of a study a Study Closure Form must be submitted to the IRB.
 The principal investigator will be sent a reminder to submit this form one month prior to the date of expiration of IRB approval.
 If this form is not submitted, the IRB will not be able to approve any future applications from faculty who have outstanding paperwork.